481st Tactical Fighter Squadron: F-111 era

 Although 1 July 1969 saw the 481st manned again, it did not receive its first F-111E until 30 September 1969.
-By the close of 1969, the squadron had 24 F-111E aircraft assigned and was in training toward a status of being operationally ready when the F-111 fleet was grounded on 28 December 1969, due to the failure of a F-111's wing at Nellis Air Force Base.
-During the ensuing down time, the 481st utilized a few F-100s of the 524th Tactical Fighter Squadron as well as AT-33s of the 27th Combat Support Group to maintain proficiency.
+By the close of 1969, the squadron had 24 F-111E aircraft assigned and was training toward becoming operationally ready when the F-111 fleet was grounded on 28 December 1969, due to the failure of the wing of an F-111 at Nellis Air Force Base.
+During the ensuing down time, the 481st utilized a few F-100s of the 524th Tactical Fighter Squadron as well as Lockheed AT-33s of the 27th Combat Support Group to maintain proficiency.
 The 481st pilots also supported the 2nd Aircraft Delivery Group by ferrying F-100s from Europe to the U.S. and from the U.S. to Southeast Asia.

-Beginning 10 May 1971, the 481st began ferrying its F-111Es to the 20th Tactical Fighter Wing at RAF Upper Heyford, England.
+Beginning 10 May 1971, the 481st began ferrying its F-111s to the 20th Tactical Fighter Wing at RAF Upper Heyford, England.
 The last aircraft left Cannon on 27 July 1971 and two days later the 4427th Tactical Training Squadron absorbed the remaining personnel and resources of the squadron.
-The 481st was again nonoperational from 31 July 1971 until 12 November 1972 when several 524th aircrews were transferred.
-Squadron crews underwent extensive training at Nellis and Cannon, and flew the first F-111D mission on 2 March 1973.
+The 481st was again nonoperational from 31 July 1971 until 12 November 1972 when several 524th Squadron aircrews were transferred.
+Squadron crews underwent extensive training at Nellis and Cannon, and flew its first F-111D mission on 2 March 1973.
 The 481st was again inactivated on 31 August 1973 with the 523rd Tactical Fighter Squadron absorbing it resources.

-The squadron was reactivated on 15 January 1976 as an F-111D tactical fighter training squadron.
-From that time until its retirement on 1 January 1980, the 481st remained the primary training squadron for F-111D aircrews.
+The squadron was reactivated on 15 January 1976 as the 481st Tactical Fighter Training Squadron.
+From that time until its inactivation on 1 January 1980, the 481st was the primary training squadron for F-111D aircrews.